 Electronic Production & Design Courses

-A course focusing on issues related to synthesizer architecture, patch programming/editing, and functionality within the MIDI production environment.
-A variety of synthesizer technologies will be addressed, including subtractive, FM, sampling, hybrid, and software-based synthesis.
+This course focuses on the practical aspects of working with synthesizers in modern music production.
+Students will learn about different types of synthesizer architecture, patch programming/editing, and how synthesizers are used in a music production environment.
+A variety of synthesis techniques will be covered, including subtractive, FM, sampling, hybrid, and software-based synthesis.

 As an introduction to game audio, this course provides a general overview of the stages involved in producing sound and music for games.
 It begins with an examination of the role of sound designer and composer, including the responsibilities associated with each.
 The course begins with typical studio effects and sound manipulation, and addresses technical hurdles encountered in an interactive environment.
 Advanced concepts and techniques such as recording custom effects, proper integration of audio, and mixing techniques particular to the gaming industry are experienced through collaborative team assignments.
 Business topics include scheduling, contracts, and finalizing a workflow are presented through out the semester.
 By the end of this course, the student will have completed full audio including sound design, dialogue, and music for cut scenes and a short game or portion of a game via readily available audio production, scripting, and interactive tools.

 Ableton Live is a powerful tool that allows musicians to develop musical ideas in a unique non-linear environment that presents a fundamentally different way of working from other software used in music production.
 In this course, students will learn to create new musical ideas, and produce electronic arrangements using the software instruments and effects that come with Live.
 Emphasis will be placed on the student developing an individual production style that can be used to write and produce new works as well as create remixes and prepare songs and compositions for electronic performance.